-The Alberta Energy Regulator (AER) will hold a public hearing for Imperial Oil Resources Limited’s Aspen Project, an in situ bitumen recovery scheme.
+The Alberta Energy Regulator (AER) will hold a public hearing of applications 1925343 and 1925602 (the applications).
 This notice sets out how to request to participate in the hearing.
-The hearing will be scheduled later or, if there are no participants, the AER may cancel the hearing and decide on the project without further notice.
-A complete list of the project applications is provided in the table below.
+The hearing will be scheduled later or, if there are no participants, the AER may cancel the hearing and decide on the applications without further notice.

 Where can I find information about the applications and the hearing?

 To receive a copy of the hearing materials or find out more about AER procedures, contact one of the hearing coordinators.

 Tammy Turner and Elaine Arruda, Hearing Coordinators

 Calgary, AB T2P 2Z7